technology-toolbox/website/content/blog/jjameson/2007/10/30/dumping-moss-2007-variations-part-1.md

 10. Create the variation hierarchies (to create the **/ja-JP** and **/ja-JP/foo** sites)
 11. View the variation logs and notice the failure with the following error:

+{{< blockquote "font-italic text-danger" >}}

-> The variation system failed to pair up pages http://foobar/en-US/foo/Pages/default.aspx                 and /ja-JP/foo/Pages/default.aspx because their Content Types do not match.
+The variation system failed to pair up pages http://foobar/en-US/foo/Pages/default.aspx                 and /ja-JP/foo/Pages/default.aspx because their Content Types do not match.

+{{< /blockquote >}}

 [[Part
 2](/blog/jjameson/2007/10/31/dumping-moss-2007-variations-part-2) in this series is now available.]